officialbishowb/blog/content/posts/Power-of-Habits.md

 ---
 excerpt: "Habits are the foundation of our daily lives.
 They shape how we think, feel, and act.
-Understanding how habits form and how to break bad ones is essential for personal growth and success.
+Understanding how habits form and how to break bad ones is essential for personal growth and success."
 date: 2025-06-23
 category: "Personal Development>Self-Improvement"
 title: "The Power of Habits"